rtitmuss/torn/doc/build.md

 ## Torn Keyboard Cases

 The completed PCBs can be installed in a keyboard case.
-There are several options, or you could design your own!
+There are several options available, or you could design your own!

 ### Torn Wedge Case